Time Lord: Characteristics

 The Time Lords were originally members of a species known as the Shobogans who were genetically altered with the DNA of a being known as the Timeless Child, a being that later would become the Doctor.
 This granted Time Lords the ability to regenerate.
 Later, a Time Lord named Rassilon would work with another Time Lord named Omega to create the first time travel spaceship, harnessing the power of a star going supernova to fuel the device.
-Though it succeeded, Omega disappeared during the incident.
-Rassilon harnessed the nucleus of the resulting black hole to provide the energy that powers time travel, resulting in much of Omega's praise being given to Rassilon, and Rassilon became a defining figure in Time Lord society.
-Rassilon took control of the Time Lords' home planet Gallifrey as its "Lord High President".
-The Time Lords became an influential race in the universe, becoming important figures during a period known as "The Dark Times", waging war with a species known as the Great Vampires.
-They also established a faction known as the Division to interfere with history when needed, though the Division split off to become separate from the Time Lords entirely, often outsourcing their work to other alien species, such as the Weeping Angels and Lupari.
-As the universe stabilised, the Time Lords decided to take a vow of non-interference, deciding not to interact with the universe and merely observe it.
+Though it succeeded, Omega disappeared during the incident and was presumed dead, though he actually survived and passed into an inescapable anti-matter realm.
+Rassilon harnessed the nucleus of the resulting black hole to provide the energy that powers time travel, resulting in Rassilon receiving praise for Omega's work.
+Rassilon became a defining figure within Time Lord society, becoming their "Lord High President".
+The Time Lords subsequently became an influential race in the universe, becoming important figures during a period known as "The Dark Times", waging war with a species known as the Great Vampires.
+After a later interaction with a species known as the Minyans resulted in highly negative consequences, the Time Lords adopted a policy of non-interference with alien species, meaning the Time Lords would no longer directly interact in the affairs the universe and could only observe it from afar.
 Though most Time Lords follow this vow of non-intervention, those who leave the planet for one reason or another to act on their own accord in the universe are dubbed "renegades" and include recurring characters such as the Doctor, the Master, and the Rani.
+In the past, however, they also established a faction known as the Division to interfere with history when needed, though the Division split off to become separate from the Time Lords entirely, often outsourcing their work to other alien species, such as the Weeping Angels and Lupari.